AI Image Generation

 Prompt 2: Anime Cyberpunk Character

-Winner: Nano Banana Pro
+Verdict: Winner — Nano Banana Pro

 Both models produced good-looking anime characters, but the differences become clear once you zoom into the details.
+Nano Banana Pro captured the specific "genre" feel much better than GPT-5.1.

-What Nano Banana Pro did better
+Why Nano Banana Pro Won:

-• Captured a more dynamic, expressive pose
+• Dynamic Posing: Captured a more expressive, action-oriented pose.

 Nano Banana Pro Anime Cyberpunk Character Result

-Where GPT-5.1 differed
+Where GPT-5.1 Struggled:

 GPT-5.1 Anime Cyberpunk Character Result